InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Introduction

-To address these challenges, we propose an end-to-end framework named InCoM for whole-body mobile manipulation that jointly considers stage-adaptive perception and coordinated whole-body action generation.
-The framework explicitly models the evolution of perceptual attention throughout task execution, while enabling stable and efficient generation of coordinated base–arm actions.
+To address these challenges, we propose an end-to-end framework named InCoM for mobile manipulation that jointly considers stage-adaptive perception and coordinated action generation.
+InCoM explicitly models the evolution of perceptual attention throughout task execution, while enabling stable and efficient generation of coordinated base–arm actions.
 Specifically, to address the dynamic perceptual attention problem induced by viewpoint changes, we propose a multi-scale perception architecture that infers the robot’s latent motion intent and dynamically allocates perceptual attention according to the current task stage, enabling adaptive fusion of global scene context and local detail cues.
-This design improves the model’s robustness to viewpoint changes induced by motion.
-In addition, to better integrate information across modalities, we introduce a cross-modal alignment and fusion module that models geometric consistency and semantic correspondence, thereby enhancing the efficiency and effectiveness of multimodal information fusion.
-Finally, to tackle the problem of joint action generation, we design an action generation mechanism that enables information interaction between the mobile base and the manipulator during decoding, allowing bidirectional coordination and mutual compensation.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose {InCoM}, an end-to-end framework for whole-body mobile manipulation that jointly models intent-driven perception and coordinated action generation within a unified learning formulation, alleviating perceptual dispersion and control coupling in mobile manipulation. \item We design an {Intent-Driven Pyramid Perception Module (IDPPM)} that infers latent motion intent to adaptively reweight multi-scale perceptual features, enabling stage-aware allocation between global context and local fine-grained details.
-To enhance cross-modal alignment, we further propose a {Dual-stream Affinity Refinement Module (DARM)} that explicitly models and fuses geometric and semantic affinities. \item We introduce a {Decoupled Coordinated Flow Matching (DCFM)} decoder that explicitly captures bidirectional coordination between the mobile base and the manipulator, producing expressive whole-body actions. \item Without relying on privileged perceptual information, InCoM outperforms state-of-the-art methods on three ManiSkill-HAB~\cite{mshab} scenarios by \textbf{28.2\%}, \textbf{26.1\%}, and \textbf{23.6\%} in success rate, demonstrating strong effectiveness for whole-body mobile manipulation. \end{itemize}
+This design improves robustness to motion-induced viewpoint changes.
+In addition, to better integrate information across modalities, we introduce a cross-modal alignment and fusion module that models geometric consistency and semantic correspondence, thereby enhancing multimodal information fusion.
+Finally, to tackle joint action generation, we design an action generation mechanism that enables information interaction between the mobile base and the manipulator during decoding, allowing bidirectional coordination and mutual compensation.
+The main contributions are summarized as follows: